Who said History has to be boring?

 Starting with me…

-I’m indeed starting with me.
+I am starting with me!
 I was born on 07/16/70… actually, no. I celebrated my birthday on that day until I was 12 years old.
 Then I got a copy of my birth certificate and, lo and behold, it said 07/17/70.
 My mom said I was born close to midnight.
 Maybe that was the mix-up.
 My mom was the late Patricia (Kate, Kathleen, Pat), and my dad is Denzil.

 Why now?… Why not now??!!